 > Thank you all very much for your helpful responses to my previous

-> unnecessary after house rule #1.
-In that case, would it be best to limit
+>unnecessary after house rule #1.
+In that case, would it be best

 > I know I'm already trying to impose on my fellow RQ'ers quite a bit